AaronMurillo01/ml-fraud-detection-system/SECURITY.md

 ### Please DO:

-1. Email us directly at: [Your security email]
+1. Email us directly at: Murillo.aaron01@gmail.com
 2. Provide detailed information including:
    - Description of the vulnerability
    - Steps to reproduce the issue